atomicdata-dev/atomic-data-docs/src/5-levels-of-data.md

 ## Level 0: proprietary data

 If you don't give others the _rights_ to read, use or modify your data, it's reusability is zero.

-That's why it's important to have licences that allow others to use data.
+That's why it's important to have a _licence_ that allow others to use your data.
+A good choice for a permissive option is the [Open Database License](https://opendatacommons.org/licenses/odbl/summary/).
+Creative Commons licenses are also good options to clearly communicate _if_, and if so then _how_, your data is permitted to be re-used.

 It's also important to use _open formats_ (such as `CSV`, `JSON` or `PNG`), intead of _proprietary formats_ (tied to specific vendors, such as `PSD` or `RAR`).
-Creative Commons licenses are great to clearly communicate _if_, and if so then _how_, your data is permitted to be re-used.

 ## Level 1: unstructured data